ElitsaDev/my-shop/README.md

 The project was started with the template (https://themewagon.com/themes/free-bootstrap-4-html5-ecommerce-website-template-malefashion/) but modified after that - added many forms, menu, and buttons, and change styling when necessary.

 # Parts
-The site is designed as e-commerce, but for the moment only the blog part is fully developed as a Minimal Vibe Product to be shown to the client.
+The site is designed as e-commerce.
 ## 1. Home page:
 ### Header
 -On the right side is the top navigation with login, register, and logout functionality.
 When a user is a login there is shown his user email.